-- measurement in both sectors.
-These issues do not preclude the proxy being an unbiased estimate of state-specific pressure on public sector wages. - While noting that public and private labour markets are distinct, Professor Preston (who the Commission engaged as a consultant to review the wages assessment) recommended the continued use of relative private sector wages as a policy neutral proxy for public sector wage costs.
+20 While noting that public and private labour markets are distinct, Professor Preston (who the Commission engaged as a consultant to review the wages assessment) recommended the continued use of relative private sector wages as a policy neutral proxy for public sector wage costs.

-The Commission proposes to continue to use relative private sector wage levels as a proxy for relative public sector wage costs.
+21 The Commission proposes to continue to use relative private sector wage levels as a proxy for relative public sector wage costs.